algoprog/Quin/README.md

 - [ ] Include a basic frontend
 - [ ] Release of the "Question - Short Answer" to "Well formed answer" T5 model
+- [ ] QR-BERT trained on the union of Factual-NLI and MSMARCO
 - [ ] Multilingual QR-BERT, Passage Ranker and NLI models
 - [ ] Factual-NLI 2.0 with more diverse synthetic examples